T30M47/ExperimentalWork/README.md

 In that way, You can also test other situations...

-If You want to change the amount of data in tables, You should go to:
+If You want to run the tests on different amount of data in tables, You should go to:
 ```
 mysite/main/management/commands/setup_test_data.py
 ```